yaamurozturk/PhD-Biblio/README.md

 # PhD-Biblio
 ERC PhD in ML/NLP – information extraction, critical citations, claims and counter-claims in scholarly communication and social networks

+## Reading List
+Will be updated and timestamped

 ## NLP

 - Jurgens, D., Kumar, S., Hoover, R., McFarland, D., & Jurafsky, D. (2016).
 Citation classification for behavioral analysis of a scientific field. arXiv preprint arXiv:1609.00435.